zumy-app/ARNET-Helper/README.md

-# Dillinger
+# ARNET Helper
-## Let us help you track and maintain ARNET Access!
+## Let us help you track and maintain U.S Army Reserve Network (ARNET) Access!

 Tracking and Maintaining ARNET Access is a pain.
 This app allows US Army Reserve soldiers maintain their ARNET Access by providing them a way to track the various training requirements